Physical goods supplied over the internet

 Web-hosting services involve hosting your client's website on a shared server or dedicated server that belongs to you.

-You need to charge GST to your customer for the services.
+You must charge GST to your customer for the services.
 However, if the services qualify as international services under Section 21(3) of the GST Act, you may zero-rate your supply of service.

 Even though you may be hosting the client's website on your server that is situated in Singapore, you can zero-rate your web-hosting services under Section 21(3)(j) of the GST Act if the services meet both conditions (a) and (b) below: